PKD118/TestShapes/README.md

-All the shapes are described in shared folder
+All the shapes are described in Test/shared folder